confluentinc/ksql/docs/tutorials/clickstream-local.rst

 * Error-code occurrence and enrichment
 * Sessionization to track user-sessions and understand behavior (such as per-user-session-bandwidth, per-user-session-hits etc)

-The demo uses standard streaming functions (i.e., min, max, etc), as well as enrichment using child tables, stream-table join and different types of windowing functionality.
+The tutorial uses standard streaming functions (i.e., min, max, etc), as well as enrichment using child tables, stream-table join and different types of windowing functionality.

-These steps will guide you through how to setup your environment and run the clickstream analysis demo.
+These steps will guide you through how to setup your environment and run the clickstream analysis tutorial.

 **Prerequisites**

 - :ref:`Confluent Platform <installation>` is installed and running.
-This installation includes a Kafka broker, KSQL, |c3-short|, ZooKeeper, Schema Registry, REST Proxy, and Kafka Connect.
+This installation includes a Kafka broker, KSQL, |c3-short|,
+  |zk|, Schema Registry, REST Proxy, and Kafka Connect.
 -  `ElasticSearch <https://www.elastic.co/guide/en/elasticsearch/guide/current/running-elasticsearch.html>`__
 -  `Grafana <http://docs.grafana.org/installation/>`__
 -  `Git <https://git-scm.com/downloads>`__